fintanmm/alfresco-formula/README.rst

 ``alfresco``
 ------------

-Installs the alfresco war file and sets up a basic configuration.
+Downloads the alfresco zip file and extracts it.